 What really happens to those vegetables after you eat them?

--Demonstrate knowledge about what happens to food during the digestion process
+-Model what happens to food in the intestines

 - The digestive system is a series of organs that processes all the food we eat.

 - Digestion is all about breaking food down into smaller and smaller pieces so that we can extract nutrients.